Want to kayak with your dog but don’t know where to start? You’ve come to the right place.

 - Double-check that your dog is still comfortable before you start paddling far away from the beach.

 To exit your kayak from the beach, you’ll do the same steps but in reverse.
 Slowly approach the shoreline with your kayak and stop when your boat is partly out of the water.
-It’s generally best to get out of the kayak first so that your dog doesn’t knock you off balance.
-But you can test this out to see what method is best for your needs.
+Getting out of the kayak first is generally best so your dog doesn’t knock you off balance.
+But you can test this out to see the best method for you.

 Alternatively, to enter your boat at a dock, do the following: